katie-wright-flick/mastermind-sol/README.md

 Grab a copy of the repository and install the dependencies with `npm install`

 ## Part 1

 We’ve provided a complete GamePresenter class for the game, and a partially complete GameEngine class.
+We need you to do a few crucial parts of the logic.
+In the root of the mastermind code repository, try running `npm run game`.
+You’ll see that the checksum returned is always ‘----’, irrespective of the guess.

+We need you to implement the correct logic to return the proper checksum.
+We’ve also provided a test suite in `/test` with tests that are failing.

+To complete the game you’ll need to
+- Complete the method that generates the checksum.
+- Ensure that you have a passing test suite.
+Run `npm run test` to see.

+We’ve provided a complete GamePresenter class for the game, and a partially complete GameEngine class.